eclipse-theia/theia-website/src/docs/services_and_contributions.md

 In this section we describe how [Theia extensions](https://theia-ide.org/docs/extensions#theia-extensions) can use services provided by the platform and by other extensions.
 Furthermore, we describe how extensions can contribute to the Theia workbench via contribution points.

-A **service** provides functionality by implementing an interface (the service API) to be used by service consumers.
+A **service** s an object that provides functionality to it's consumers.
+The contract between a service and its consumers is described by an interface.
+Any implementation of a service must implement that interface according to the interface documentation.
 Any extension in Theia can provide and/or consume services.
 The extensions provided by the Theia platform provide a set of default services, e.g. the [`MessageService`](https://theia-ide.org/docs/message_service/).
 However, you can provide and consume your own custom services, too.

 **Contribution points** define hooks, which allow to extend something.
 Contribution points are defined by an interface that the contributor is expected to implement, e.g. a `CommandContribution`.
 The extension defining the contribution point will then pick up the contribution, e.g. adding the contributed command to the Theia workbench.